429 words found — page 1 of 9

 Elementary

-/beɪs fɔːrm/
+/ˈbeɪs fɔːrm/

-"The base form of 'played' is 'play.'"
+"The base form of 'worked' is 'work.'"

 Elementary